samgeoesp/samgeoesp.github.io/index.md

 This session will last for 6 hours.
 It is possible for you to lock this Linux session by inactivity.
 If this happens then hit the enter key and type in your university password to unlock the Linux session.

 See `examples/gview_anatra.mp4` for a quick guide.

 ___

 ### 11. Accessing Anatra remotely (off campus)

-To access Anatra from your personal laptop or any device off campus you must first set up a VPN to the Bath network (see https://www.bath.ac.uk/guides/setting-up-vpn-on-your-device/).
+To access Anatra from your personal laptop or any device off campus you must first set up a (VPN to the Bath network)[ https://www.bath.ac.uk/guides/setting-up-vpn-on-your-device/].
 Once done, you can access balena at any time by connecting to the VPN and running the following in a terminal window: `ssh -X yourusername@balena.bath.ac.uk`